Occupational injury: Employees at risk

 Perhaps the most important personal factor that predisposes to an increased risk is age.
 In the United States in 1998 17 million workers were over age 55 and by 2018 this population is expected to more than double.
 Workers in this age group are more likely to develop lower back pain that may be worsened by work conditions that normally do not affect a younger worker.
-Older workers are also more likely by be killed in a construction related fall.
+Older workers are also more likely to be killed in a construction related fall.
 They are also at higher risk for injury due to age-related hearing loss, visual impairment, and use of multiple prescription medications that has been linked to higher rates of work injuries.
 In addition to age, other personal risk factors for injury include obesity particularly its associated risk with back injury, and depression.

 Lack of proper education or training can also predispose an individual to an occupational injury.
 For example, there is limited needlestick injury awareness among agriculture workers, and there is a need for comprehensive programs to prevent needlestick injuries on livestock operations.
 Proper animal handling techniques and training, or stockmanship, can also decrease the risk of livestock injury.
 A handler's timing, positioning, speed, direction of movement, and sounds made will affect the behavior of an animal and consequently the safety of the handler.
 The agriculture industry has begun to focus more on proper education and training, and has made a variety of resources available to producers.
 For example, organizations like the Upper Midwest Agriculture Safety and Health Center (UMASH) have a variety of informational fact sheets and training videos easily accessible online.
 Additionally, organizations like Beef Quality Assurance offers stockmanship training seminars and demonstrations.